nuuuwan/news_lk3_data/README.md

 Former Member of Parliament Hirunika Premachandra has been sentenced to three years rigorous imprisonment by the Colombo High Court.

-The former SJB parliamentarian was sentenced after being found guilty of involvement in the abduction and wrongful detention of a young man who was employed in a shop in the Dematagoda area.
+The former SJB parliamentarian was sentenced after being found guilty of being involved in the abduction of a youth in the Dematagoda area on December 21, 2015 using a Defender and his wrongful detention.

 The sentencing was delivered by Colombo High Court Judge Amal Ranaraja on Friday (28).

-◼️
+Accordingly, Premachandra was found guilty of 18 charges and the court ordered that a fine of Rs.
+20,000 be imposed for each charge.

+The order also stated that if the payment of the fines is defaulted, an additional 06 months imprisonment will be imposed for each charge.

+When the case was taken up, Colombo High Court Judge Amal Ranaraja declared in open court that the defendant was found guilty of conspiracy and aiding and abetting the abduction of a youth.

+...

 [Data](articles/b3c7c573.json)